News

 Biography

-Alongside his role at the MRINZ, Richard is a physician at Wellington Regional Hospital, and maintains close academic links through his professorial appointments at the University of Southampton, UK, Te Herenga Waka—Victoria University of Wellington, and the University of Otago.
-Richard was Deputy Chair of the Health Research Council of New Zealand from 2010 to 2016 and has had a longstanding medical advisory role with the Asthma and Respiratory Foundation of New Zealand, chairing the adolescent and adult asthma guidelines group.
-He is dedicated to workforce training, having supervised and mentored hundreds of medical research fellows over the last three decades, many of whom obtained postgraduate MD and PhD degrees and now hold prominent academic and clinical positions in Aotearoa New Zealand and around the world.
+Alongside his role at the MRINZ, Richard is a physician at Wellington Regional Hospital, and maintains close academic links through his professorial appointments at the University of Southampton in the United Kingdom, Te Herenga Waka—Victoria University of Wellington, and the University of Otago - Ōtākou Whakaihu Waka.
+Richard was Deputy Chair of the Health Research Council of New Zealand from 2010 to 2016 and has had a longstanding medical advisory role with the Asthma and Respiratory Foundation of New Zealand, chairing the group which produced the adolescent and adult asthma guidelines.
+He is dedicated to workforce training, having supervised and mentored hundreds of medical research fellows over the past three decades, many of whom obtained postgraduate MD and PhD degrees and now hold prominent academic and clinical positions in Aotearoa New Zealand and around the world.

-Richard is one of New Zealand’s most experienced clinician researchers, with over 780 publications, including many high impact publications in the Lancet and the New England Journal of Medicine.
-Richard was appointed a Companion of the New Zealand Order of Merit for services to medical research in 2008; elected a Fellow of the Royal Society Te Apārangi of New Zealand in 2015; awarded the Sir Charles Hercus Medal in 2016 in recognition of the impact of his research, the Beaven Medal in 2019 in recognition of his translational research, and was awarded the Rutherford Medal by the Royal Society Te Apārangi in 2024 for revolutionising the treatment of asthma worldwide.
+Richard is one of New Zealand’s most experienced clinician researchers, with over 780 publications, including many high-impact publications in the Lancet and the New England Journal of Medicine.
+Richard was appointed a Companion of the New Zealand Order of Merit for services to medical research in 2008, and elected a Fellow of the Royal Society of New Zealand in 2015.
+He was awarded the Hercus Medal in 2016, the Beaven Medal in 2019, and the Rutherford Medal in 2024.